I believe in:

 The Anointed One and Redeemer: The Scriptures promised two “comings” of the Messiah.

-First Coming: Promised in Daniel 9:24-26.
-The initial coming’s purpose was to make atonement (covering) for sin (Daniel 9:24-26; Isaiah 53; Romans 3:21-31; Hebrews 9-10; John 3:16-17)—as the Suffering Messiah.
+First Coming: The initial coming’s purpose (promised in Daniel 9:24-26) was to make atonement (covering) for sin (Daniel 9:24-26; Isaiah 53; Romans 3:21-31; Hebrews 9-10; John 3:16-17)—as the Suffering Messiah.
 The Redeemer shall come to Zion (Isaiah 59:20-21; Zechariah 14:4).

 Second Coming: The Messiah Yeshua will return to the earth as King (Revelation 19:11-16).
-Upon His return, a many wonderful thing will happen: He will bring with Him an army of the Heavenly hosts, and those who went on before us (Revelation 19:14) and those who are still on earth will meet in the air to receive the believers to Himself (I Thessalonians 4:13-18; John 14:1-6; I Corinthians 15:51-57).
+Upon His return, many wonderful things will happen: He will bring with Him an army of the Heavenly hosts, and those who went on before us (Revelation 19:14) and those who are still on earth will meet in the air to receive the believers to Himself (I Thessalonians 4:13-18; John 14:1-6; I Corinthians 15:51-57).